Feb. 11, 2020

 “I wanted you to see that despite the lies, despite the false statements, despite the misconstruing of facts, I am still standing,” Judge Blake said Tuesday.
 “And I am still standing for this community.
 I will stand – no matter what comes or who tries to… come with misleading statements and misconstrue my service.
 I will still stand, because the children in foster care, the children who come to juvenile court, the children that I serve every day, need me there, they need us there, and they need this community support.”

 Reporter Nick Ochsner’s Feb.
 6 report is here.
 As of Feb.
 11, he had posted no follow-ups.

 Blake is the only local judge facing a Democratic Party primary.
 She participated in the Forum with her opponent, lawyer Lynna Moen, on Feb.
 4. Material on that Forum is here.

 Below is a video of Judge Blake’s comments today.
 The video was part of the livestream of the Feb.
 11 Forum, found here.
-Below the video is text posted on Feb.
-6 with the WBTV video.

 To start the video below, click on it.

 On Tuesday evening, Feb.
 25, the Charlotte Observer reported that Blake had filed a lawsuit in Superior Court seeking a restraining order blocking publication of a new story scheduled to be aired Thursday, FEb.
 27. Superior Court Judge Daniel Kuehnert planned to reconvene a hearing on the request Wednesday afternoon.
 The Observer’s Feb.
 25 report is here.